-There are two important downsides to this type.
-First and foremost is a high rate of chemical leaching – from 50% to over 200% higher than PEX-B (2), which is a major concern for plumbing applications.
-Second is the price, which coupled with fittings and tools may become as much as 2-3 times higher than PEX-B or PEX-C options.
+Downsides to this type is a high rate of chemical leaching – from 50% to over 200% higher than PEX-B, which is a major concern for plumbing applications.

 A lower bending radius in PEX-A (6 times the OD vs. 8 times the OD for PEX-B & C) is helpful, but offers little practical advantage in most cases.

-PEX-B is a clear winner in terms of price vs. both other types.
-It has been in use for over 40 years with no known issues, given that a typical warranty for any type of PEX is only 20-25 years.
-It also has a higher bursting pressure than PEX-A and a similar or better resistance to oxidation – a very important factor for plumbing installations.
+PEX-B is a clear winner in terms of quality vs. both other types.
+It has been in use for over 33 years with no known issues, given that a typical warranty for any other type of PEX is only 10-15 years.
+PEX-B manufacturers offer 25 year warranty.
+PEX-B is also the only PEX able to withstand continuous hot water (@140 degrees) from recirculation pumps.
+All other PEX requiars a timer or limited exposure to hot water (@140 degrees).
+It also has a higher bursting pressure than PEX-A and a better resistance to oxidation – a very important factor for plumbing installations.

 The major downside of PEX-B is its’ stiffness and coil memory (tendency to return to the original shape of coil).
 While there’s little difference in smaller sizes such as 1/2″, larger pipe diameters, especially 1”, can be noticeably harder to bend.
 Any kinks (which are very rare in our experience, but still occur) made during the installation can only be repaired by installing a coupling and cannot be repaired with a heat gun like PEX-A.